Drag13/articles/DotnetCI/short.md

 dotnet test /p:CollectCoverage=true /p:Threshold=TRESHOLD_LVL
 ```

-If your code coverage will be lower than TRESHOLD_LVL you will receive an error.
+If your code coverage becomes lower than TRESHOLD_LVL you will receive an error.
 This is useful when you like to have not less than the certain level of code coverage

 Go to the [Codecov](https://codecov.io), log in with your GitHub account and give access to your repository.